Masquerade (book): Legacy

 The hare was on display at the V&A Museum, London, as part of its "British Design 1948–2012" retrospective in 2012.Masquerade became the forerunner of an entire genre of cryptic puzzles known as armchair treasure hunts.
-It spawned a succession of books and games from other publishers seeking to emulate its success, including The Key To The Kingdom (Pavilion Books, 1992), The Piper Of Dreams (Hodder & Stoughton, 1982), The Secret (Bantam Books, 1982), The Golden Key (William Maclellan, 1982), Treasure: In Search of the Golden Horse (Intravision, 1984), The Merlin Mystery (Warner Books, 1998) and the French On the Trail of the Golden Owl (Manya, 1993), which is still unsolved.
+It spawned a succession of books and games from other publishers seeking to emulate its success, including The Piper of Dreams (Hodder & Stoughton, 1982), The Secret (Bantam Books, 1982), The Golden Key (William Maclellan, 1982), Treasure: In Search of the Golden Horse (Intravision, 1984), The Key to the Kingdom (Pavilion Books, 1992), The Merlin Mystery (Warner Books, 1998) and the French On the Trail of the Golden Owl (Manya, 1993), which was solved in October 2024.
 Kit Williams himself also created a second treasure-hunt book, The Bee on the Comb (1984).

 Similar hunts have continued being published in various formats.
 Alkemstone (Level-10, 1981), a computer game developed during the height of the Masquerade hype, is still unsolved.
+Pimania (Automata UK, 1982) was solved in 1985, with the winners correctly deducing that the competition's £6,000 golden sundial would be located at Litlington White Horse in East Sussex, England.
 Many later hunts make use of technologies that were unavailable when Masquerade was published, such as the web-based homage Menagerie, the CD-ROM based Treasure Quest, and Text4Treasure, which uses SMS messaging.
-Others, such as Army Of Zero and West By Sea: A Treasure Hunt that Spans the Globe (Expeditionaire, 2016) follow Masquerade's use of physical media for the main puzzles, but provide additional clues online.
+Others, such as Army of Zero and West by Sea: A Treasure Hunt That Spans the Globe (Expeditionaire, 2016) follow Masquerade's use of physical media for the main puzzles, but provide additional clues online.